Deadline Extended – Monday 3rd December

 The award competition is open to qualifying members of the CBA under 7 years’ call.
 The fund is designed to assist practising barristers from financially disadvantaged backgrounds.

 Please complete the application form and return it, together with a reference from the applicant’s Head of Chambers, to the CBA Administrator, Aaron Dolan [email protected] by Monday 3rd December 2018.

 The application form requires details of background and means together with a reference from the Applicant’s Head of Chambers (or pupil supervisor if a reference from the Head of Chambers is unavailable).

 The assessment will be primarily means-tested; poor performance in exams will therefore not be determinative but will assist the panel in assessing the applicant’s suitability.

-A number of the most deserving applicants will be invited to compete in an advocacy exercise to be held in November, judged by the Chair of the CBA.
+A number of the most deserving applicants will be invited to compete in an advocacy exercise to be held in January, judged by the Chair of the CBA Social Mobility Committee.